PolyhedraZK/ExpanderCompilerCollection/docs/artifact_and_serialization.md

 where `RandomCoefIdx` saves the index of the random gates in `Mul+Add+Cst`.

 Finally, there's a magic uint64 number 3626604230490605891 (`b'CIRCUIT2'`) at the beginning of the serialized `RootCircuit`.

+## Input Solver Format

+Input solver is defined in `ir/input_solver.go`.

+Since it should be only used by go, the serialization is done by gob.

+## Witness Format

+Witness is a `big.Int` array, it's the input of the layered circuit.
+It's also defined in `ir/input_solver.go`.

+The serialization is really simple.
+Since we already know the length of the array, we can just serialize the `big.Int` array as 32-byte little endian.